smnspz/bowling-game/README.md

 ============
 Source: [https://github.com/ardalis/kata-catalog](https://github.com/ardalis/kata-catalog)

+# Setup #

+You need poetry in order to run this version of the kata.
+Follow these steps:
+1 - Run poetry install in the terminal

 # Background #

 A completed game of bowling consists of 10 frames.
 In each frame, the player has two opportunities to knock down 10 pins.
 The score for the frame is the total number of pins knocked down, plus bonuses for strikes and spares.